Voting-Rights-Code/Equitable-Polling-Locations/README.md

 This is a very rough list of things which would be good to address in this prototype.
 These are in no particular order.

+- Investigate experiment tracking systems and methods of exploring the configuration space (e.g. optuna and MLFlow)
 - Add additional distance providers and additional parameterization
   - OSM Driving Distance
   - OSM Driving Time